Nigeria's Buhari to visit South Africa after attacks

 Buhari will make a state visit to South Africa in October to help develop responses to the challenges in both countries after Ramaphosa held discussions with Nigeria’s special envoy, the presidency said in a statement.

-“The special envoy conveyed President Buhari’s concern at recent events in South Africa, in the context of the strong and cordial relations that characterise the interaction between the two countries,” the presidency said.
+“The special envoy conveyed President Buhari’s concern at recent events in South Africa, in the context of the strong and cordial relations that characterize the interaction between the two countries,” the presidency said.

 It said Buhari’s government planned to act against the targeting of South African assets in Nigeria and reaffirmed relations with South Africa.